julianchurchill/text-adventure/README.md

   - Pathfinder (has gone through every exit)
   - Player of the Kazoo (completed a sub quest to create and play a kazoo at a childrens party)
 - [FEATURE] New item action - add to inventory.
 This stops the model content having to leave items on the floor that the character would usually have picked up without an action.
+  - Make sure this will be backwards compatible with current behaviour - save files will have 'pick up' actions for items that will now be automatically picked up.
+So the original extra 'pick up' must be harmless and just fail silently since the user already has the item in their inventory.
 - [UI] Restrict action button list to half screen height
 - [FEATURE] Sound effects
   - Door unlocking, clock tower ticking/bells, ghostly sounds in the graveyard, mice scratching at the church, market hustle and bustle.